yottabytt/yottabytt_hugo/content/bytts/paper/bytt_1.md

     {{% spaces "4" %}} In the earlier methods, the text per se was indexed into Lucene.
 In this method, instead of the complete text, only the Noun Phrases (NP) are indexed.
 It is a two step process,

-    * First, for every document, NPs are extracted and the classes associated with the document are assigned to the NPs.
-Now, for all the NPs present in all the documents across the corpus, there would be one to many classes associated to it.
+    * First, for every document, NPs are extracted and the topics associated with the document are assigned to the NPs.
+Now, for all the NPs present in all the documents across the corpus, there would be one to many topics associated to it.
-    * Second, an intersection of classes for every distinctive NPs is found out, and the intersection set is assigned to the NPs.
-Now, all of them, the NPs and the associated classes are indexed into Lucene.
+    * Second, an intersection of topics for every distinctive NPs is found out, and the intersection set is assigned to the NPs.
+Now, all of them, the NPs and the associated topics are indexed into Lucene.

         > * Consider, for example two documents, doc1 and doc2\
         > * doc1 has NPs X,Y and doc2 has NPs X,Y,Z\